thiruc21/Problem-Solvers/README.md

 2. Run the shellscript startup using the command ./startup.sh (root privledge not required)
 3. You will be shown the main menu but cannot use any of the tools until you click "Setup" to initialize your database.

+**Testing**

+1. Open eclipse and set the workspace to L02_05
+2. Right click the package explorer and click New.. -> Java Project
+3. Type in "Quizzer" in the project name field then click "Finish".
+4. Right click "Quizzer" in the package explorer  and click Build Path -> Configure Build Path..
+5. Click Libraries which is one of the tabs at the top then click the "Add External JARs.." button
+6. Add all jar files from L02_05/Quizzer/lib then click "OK".
+7. Right click the "test" folder, click Build Path -> Use as source folder
+8. To run both unittests and validation tests: right click the "test" folder, click Run As -> JUnit Test

+    To run only unittests:
+ right click the package "backend", click Run As -> JUnit Test

+    To run only validation tests
+right click the package "application_validation", click Run As -> JUnit Test

 **Log:**

 [Team Introduction & Expectations Agreement](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week4/deliverable_1.pdf) - Here we introduce each of our team members and formulate the team's guidelines.

-[Personas](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Personas_v2.pdf) & [User Stories](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/UserStories_v2.pdf) - Here we create fictional users of our system, and how they will use our application.
+[Personas](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/Personas_v3.pdf) & [User Stories](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/UserStories_v3.pdf) - Here we create fictional users of our system, and how they will use our application.

-[Tasks](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Tasks_v2.pdf) - Here we show how we decomposed some of the userstories into tasks.
+[Tasks](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/Tasks_v3.pdf) - Here we show how we decomposed some of the userstories into tasks.
 We also listed the expected number of story points to complete them and their dependencies with other tasks.

-[Sprint Backlog 1](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint1_Backlog.pdf) - Here we show our first sprint's backlog, consisting of the sprint plan, report, and provisional vs actual burndown chart.
+[Sprint Backlog 1](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint1_Backlog.pdf) , [2](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint2_Backlog.pdf) , [3](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint3_Backlog.pdf) , [4](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/Sprint4_Backlog.pdf) , [5](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/Sprint5_Backlog.pdf) - Here we show each of our sprint's backlog, consisting of the sprint plan, report, and provisional vs actual burndown chart.

-[Sprint Backlog 2](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint2_Backlog.pdf) - Here we show our second sprint's backlog, consisting of the sprint plan, report, and provisional vs actual burndown chart.

-[Sprint Backlog 3](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week9/Sprint3_Backlog.pdf) - Here we show our third sprint's backlog, consisting of the sprint plan, report, and provisional vs actual burndown chart.
+[Code Review](https://github.com/CSCC01F17/L02_05/blob/master/deliverables/week11/CodeReview.pdf) - Here we show our code review strategy, code review summary, and code review debriefing.

+11/20/2017
+-added deliverable/week11 for product backlog v3, sprint backlogs for sprint 4 and sprint 5, and code review.

 11/06/2017
 -added deliverable/week9 for product backlog v2, and sprint backlogs for sprint 2 and sprint 3. updated sprint 1's backlog with sprint report and actual burndwon graph.